Deadline: 31 July 2020

 “The marvels of daily life are exciting; no movie director can arrange the unexpected that you find in the street.” – Robert Doisneau

-From the pulsing arteries of a bustling metropolis, to the quiet solitude of its empty backstreets.
+This month we’re returning to the streets.
+From the frenetic energy of city highstreets, to the quiet solitude of suburbia.
 Glistening glass and steel, against crumbling brickwork and eroded stone.
-Chance encounters and random moments.
-From Los Angeles to Lagos; as a stranger in a foreign land or on a habitual stroll in the village you’ve always known.
-Life exists in the streets.
-Take us there.
+Unexpected encounters and candid moments.
+From New York to New Delhi; a stranger in a foreign land far from home, or a habitual stroll on your doorstep… the streets are life.
+Take us there!

 Urbanscapes, observational photography, accidental revelations, street encounters, city scenes… Inspire us with street photography, and the insights it can uncover.

 Philip-Lorca DiCorcia’s has influenced a generation of photographers, combining real people and locations with meticulous lighting and staging to create scenes of the everyday with a heightened sense of drama.
 He is perhaps best known for his iconic series Hustlers in which he shot prostitutes against a backdrop of devastation during the AIDS pandemic of the early 90s.
 His work has been exhibited at the Los Angeles County Museum of Art, Boston Institute of Contemporary Art, Foam Fotografiemuseum and MoMA in New York.